godotengine/godot-docs/classes/class_@globalscope.rst

 :ref:`Error<enum_@GlobalScope_Error>` **ERR_PRINTER_ON_FIRE** = ``48``

-Printer on fire error (This is an easter egg, no built-in methods return this error code).
+Printer on fire error (this is an easter egg, no built-in methods return this error code).

 .. rst-class:: classref-item-separator